 Some universal life insurance policies also let you change their death benefit.
-You can decrease to a smaller death benefit or add coverage without buying a new policy — for example, increasing from $300,000 to $400,000 (this may be subject to insurability/underwriting approval).
+You can decrease to a smaller death benefit or add coverage without buying a new policy — for example, increasing your coverage from $300,000 to $400,000 (however, doing so may be subject to insurability/underwriting approval).

 Universal life could work well for younger applicants who have more time to potentially build their cash value while insurance costs are low.
 It can also be an effective choice for applicants who want flexibility with their premiums.

 Example: Let's say Andrew works as a construction worker and makes most of his money during the summer.
 He may like universal life because he can make large payments during the summer while reducing his premium payments during off-season months.

 Universal life could also work well for people who are unsure of how much life insurance they need.

 Example: If Tanya is a recent newlywed who wants children someday, she might not know just how big her family will get.
 She buys a $400,000 universal life policy that lets her adjust the death benefit over time.
 She may be able to increase or decrease the coverage amount of her policy once her family situation becomes clearer.